kijin/mysql-compat/README.md

 to function adequately in PHP 7.0 and beyond, where the `mysql` extension will not be available.

+### Compatibility

 All functions are designed to behave as similarly as possible to the way the original `mysql` extension does.
 There may be minor differences, however, in unusual cases.
 Please report any discrepancy that you find.

+The only difference that cannot be fixed is that the `mysqli` connection is an object, not a resource.
+So if you use `is_resource($var)` to test whether a connection is active, you should change it to `is_object($var)` or `$var instanceof mysqli`.

-You can also access all advanced `mysqli` features, such as transactions and prepared statements, by calling the corresponding methods directly on the connection object (which is an instance of the `mysqli` class).
+Access all advanced `mysqli` features, such as transactions and prepared statements, can be accessed by calling the corresponding methods directly on the connection object.

 ### Disclaimer